AlanahIHaynes/RockPaperScissors/README.md

 # RockPaperScissors
 This is a Javascript project from scratch.
-It is a Rock Paper Scissors game to be played in the console only.
+It is a Rock Paper Scissors game played on a simple web page.
-It is embedded in the script of an HTML file.